Clive Rice: Career in English domestic cricket

-Rice played for Nottinghamshire in the English County Championship in a side that also featured internationals Richard Hadlee and Derek Randall.
-As captain, he led the side to the County Championship title in both 1981 and 1987, winning the prestigious award of being named a Wisden cricketer of the year for his exploits in 1981.
+Rice played for Nottinghamshire in the English County Championship in a team that also featured internationals Richard Hadlee and Derek Randall.
+As captain, he led the team to the County Championship title in both 1981 and 1987, winning the prestigious award of being named a Wisden cricketer of the year for his exploits in 1981.
 He later played for Scotland.